-Sumps or other pit openings in interior floors that connect to soil air and require access for maintenance shall have a rigid lid that is sealed with gasket material or silicone caulk and mechanically fastened in a manner to that allows easy removal.
-The lid shall be made of sturdy and durable plastic such as polycarbonate plastic or other rot-resistant, rigid material sufficient to support anticipated loads in the area of use.
-Pump piping and wiring penetrations through the lid shall be sealed.
+Sumps or other pit openings in interior floors that connect to soil air and require access for maintenance shall have a rigid lid.
+The lid shall be sealed with gasket material or silicone caulk and mechanically fastened in a manner to that allows easy removal.
+The lid shall be made of sturdy and durable plastic such as polycarbonate plastic or other rot-resistant material.
+Durability and installation of the rigid lid material shall be sufficient to support anticipated loads in the area of use.

+6.5.4.1 Pump piping and wiring penetrations through the lid shall be sealed.
 Gaps between the intersection of the sump basin and the floor or membrane shall be sealed with a caulk complying with ASTM C920 class 25 or higher, or an equivalent method.

-6.5.4.1 One-way Flow Valves
+Where attempting the gas-tight option in Section 6.5.2.1, gaps between the membrane and the slab shall also be sealed.